sfvicente/BlazorBestPracticesAndGuidelines/Docs/DependencyInjection/DependencyInjection-General.md

 The `[Inject]` indicates that the associated property should have a value injected from the service provider during the class initialization.

 Using the `[Inject]` attribute, you can add a service to a class-only component.
-In the example below, the `CartService` service is injected into the component property injection.
+In the example below, the `CartService` service is injected into the component through property injection.

 ```csharp